 Charities and public sector organisations have at their heart a purpose and mission that makes them special.
 Their communications requirements are special too.
 Often, they are operating under constrained budgets, with ever-increasing political and media scrutiny.
 Their PR and digital marketing strategies therefore have to be sensitive to highly emotive circumstances and compelling enough to cut through an increasingly noisy public discourse.

-Public relations is not simply a “nice to have” for charities and the public sector.
-From proactively helping with advocacy campaigns or fundraising, to responding to attacks on an organisation’s competence which threatens to destabilise operations, effective PR can mean the difference between success and failure.
+Public relations expertise is not simply a “nice to have” for charities and the public sector.
+From proactively helping with advocacy campaigns or fundraising, to responding to attacks on an organisation’s competence which threatens to destabilise operations, effective communications can mean the difference between success and failure.

 Your team at Sapience Communications would consist of charity and public sector PR specialists with extensive experience supporting clients of all sizes and who have the track record and sector knowhow to deliver for you.

 How does charity and public sector PR differ from PR for other sectors?